Yilin-Cao-vd21438/EMATM0047-2022-vd21438/2022-EMATM0047-vd21438-main/README.md

-Natural language processing project for print and fan fiction classification.
+Print and fan fiction classification by deep learning model approaches.